bobmarconi22/Mod-6-Group-Project/README.md

             - Tags: Radio R-Tags / S-tags (or search, can select multiple)
             - Price: Radio '$$$$$' select

-- As a **General User** I want to be able to find certain types of businesses based on filters or keywords so that I can find the businesses that match my search.
+- As a **General User** I want to be able to find certain types of Shops based on filters or keywords so that I can find the Shops that match my search.

 ## Images - CRD
-- Users should be able to view all images on an associated business.
+- Users should be able to view all images on an associated Shop.
-- Users should be able to add an image to either their business or a business they have visited.
+- Users should be able to add an image to either their Shop or a Shop they have visited.
-- Users should be able to remove their images from a business.
+- Users should be able to remove their images from a Shop.

         Accessed through:
-            - BusinessId
+            - ShopId
             - UserId
             - ReviewId (nullable)

-- As a **Business Owner** I want to be able to show off images of my Business, both taken by me and by customers, so that I can attract new clients.
-I also want to be able to remove images that I submitted for my business, so that I can keep things up to date in the event of renovations.
+- As a **Shop Owner** I want to be able to show off images of my Shop, both taken by me and by customers, so that I can attract new clients.
+I also want to be able to remove images that I submitted for my Shop, so that I can keep things up to date in the event of renovations.

-- As a **Consumer** I want to view and Post images, for businesses that I have visited or that I am thinking about visiting, so that I can provide or receive general feedback about the businesses as a whole.
+- As a **Consumer** I want to view and Post images, for Shops that I have visited or that I am thinking about visiting, so that I can provide or receive general feedback about the Shops as a whole.
 I also want to be able to delete photos on my reviews, so that I can keep things fully accurate and up to date.

 ## Bonus: Google Maps API
-- Users should be able to see business locations on google maps.
+- Users should be able to see Shop locations on google maps.

 - Add location to search
 - Add get directions

-- As a **Business Owner** I want to provide the location of my business so that my customers can easily acquire directions or details about the address.
+- As a **Shop Owner** I want to provide the location of my Shop so that my customers can easily acquire directions or details about the address.

-- As a **Consumer** I want to be able to view where a business is, in regards to my location, so that I can evaluate if it is worth making the trip.
+- As a **Consumer** I want to be able to view where a Shop is, in regards to my location, so that I can evaluate if it is worth making the trip.

 ## Bonus: Friends
 - Users should be able to view their friends reviews and images.